 For~$f$ of the form~$f(x):=h\circ\tau_x(\omega)$ for some~$h\in\Cb(\Omega)$, the limit on the right-hand side of \eqref{E:2.13} is computed using the fact that~$\omega$ is averaging,

-(Technically,~$\pi(0)$ is not bounded, so we need to strengthen the convergence \eqref{E:1.1} beyond bounded~$f$'s.)
-This is precisely the point where spatial averages turn into stochastic averages which then enables standard calculations from the stochastic homogenization approach.
-Still, as \eqref{E:2.13} is just a bound, to get an actual limit in \eqref{E:2.12} we have to invoke a martingale approximation.
-It is this proof where the assumption that~$\omega$ is ergodic enters; see the final part of the proof of Theorem~\ref{thm-2.1}.
+(Technically, since $\pi(0)$ is not bounded, we also need to strengthen the convergence \eqref{E:1.1} beyond bounded~$f$'s.)
+This is the point where spatial averages morph into stochastic averages thus giving us access to standard calculations from the stochastic homogenization approach.
+Still, as \eqref{E:2.13} is just a bound, to get an actual limit in \eqref{E:2.12u} we have to first ``remove the mean,'' which we achive by way of a martingale approximation.
+It is this step where the assumption that~$\omega$ is ergodic crucially enters; see the final part of the proof of Theorem~\ref{thm-2.1}.

-With the averaging \eqref{E:2.12u} settled, we get our first limit results about the actual random walk.
+With the averaging \eqref{E:2.12u} settled, we harvest our first limit results about the random walk.
 Indeed, along a very standard argument, the averaging alone implies vanishing speed (a.k.a.\ Law of Large Numbers) in all spatial dimensions (see Corollary~\ref{cor-3.2}).
-With the convergence \eqref{E:1.1} extended to unbounded functions, it also yields an IIP in~$d=1$.
+With the convergence \eqref{E:1.1} extended to a suitable class of unbounded functions, it also yields an IIP in~$d=1$.
 The latter relies on the convenient fact that the one-dimensional corrector can be constructed explicitly and its sublinearity deduced from block averaging for deterministic conductance configurations alone.